winwiz1/crisp-bigquery/README.md

 git clone https://github.com/winwiz1/crisp-react.git
 mv crisp-react crisp-bigquery
 ```
 and editing the SPA configuration file.
 Accordingly, all the Crisp React [Usage Scenarios](https://winwiz1.github.io/crisp-react/#usage) along with other README sections like [SPA Configuration](https://winwiz1.github.io/crisp-react/#spa-configuration) apply to Crisp BigQuery, subject to minor corrections caused by different SPA names.
+In order to debug the backend using VS Code, edit its configuration file [`launch.json`](./server/.vscode/launch.json) and set the `GCP_PROJECT_ID` environment variable to your GCP project ID.

 ## Using Another Dataset
 In order to switch to the dataset of your choice follow the steps: